 Crisis Therapy Project

-The Crisis Therapy Project uses the power of our resource directory to connect people affected by crises (like shootings and attacks) to therapists who are offering free therapy.
+The Crisis Therapy Project uses the power of our resource directory to connect people affected by crises (like school shootings and natural disasters) to therapists who are offering free therapy.

 When a therapist adds their practice to the Thero Resource Directory they can choose to participate in the Crisis Therapy Project as well.
 They don't have to participate, but if they do, their private practice will display in search results for free therapy for people affected by crises.
 The steps to participate are outlined below.
 Click any step to see details.

 LoginorSign Upfor a Provider Account on Thero.org.
 This lets you add your private practice to the Thero Resource Directory, which connects therapist to paying clients at no cost to the therapist.